 - Assist the fire department in any means required.

-- Notify the Department of Health and Safety of the nature and extent of the incident.
+- Notify the Department of Environmental Health and Safety of the nature and extent of the incident.

-- Immediately respond to the site, and assist both Marshall University Police Department and the fire department in securing the site.
+- Immediately respond to the site and assist Marshall University Police Department and the fire department in securing the site.

-- Gather information regarding the number and extent of any injuries, extent of property damage, and the probable cause of the incident, and report this information to the University administration.
+- Gather information regarding the number and extent of any injuries, the extent of property damage, and the probable cause of the incident.

 For any assistance or questions related to fire and/or smoke and actions to take, please contact Environmental Health and Safety.